williamouyang/okta.github.io/_source/_docs/api/resources/idps.md

 ## Identity Provider Signing Key Store Operations

-> You must enable the key rollover feature to perform the following operations.
-Key rollover is an {% api_lifecycle ea %} feature; contact Customer Support to enable it.

 > EA feature constraint: Okta currently uses the same key for both request signing and decrypting SAML Assertions that have been encrypted by the IdP.
 Changing your signing key also changes your decryption key.

 ### Generate New IdP Signing Key Credential